Housing Adaptation Grant for People with a Disability

 Income not taken into account

-The following income is not taken into account when calculating your household income:
+Since 1 December 2024, the following social welfare payments and income is not taken into account when calculating your household income.

 Does my home qualify?